ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Commit to make a snapshot of your work
 ---

+You will commit very often, multiple times a day, sometimes within in minutes.
+It is the action you do most of the time when using Git.

 Contents which have been staged must be committed to produce a snapshot of your current work in the Git repository.
 Any commit is self-contained, it does not only reference your current changes, but everything which makes up the state of your current project at the time you are committing.
 This is because each commit contains a pointer to its direct predecessor, the parent commit.
 Beginning at the most recent commit, the *tip*, the list of commits is a sequence pointing to the past, defining your entire project at the current time.

 ```